University of Cambridge

 Transitioning today’s materials for a zero carbon future

 Carbon Re combines world-class deep reinforcement learning – a field of artificial intelligence best suited to managing complex decision-making – and industrial sustainability expertise from the University of Cambridge’s Institute for Manufacturing and UCL’s Energy Institute.
-In 2021, Dan Summerbell, Buffy Price, Sherif Elsayed-Ali and Dr Aidan O’Sullivan founded Carbon Re with a mission to reduce global emissions at the gigatonne scale, starting with the cement industry.
+In 2021, Dr Daniel Summerbell, Buffy Price, Sherif Elsayed-Ali and Dr Aidan O’Sullivan founded Carbon Re with a mission to reduce global emissions at the gigatonne scale, starting with the cement industry.

 Carbon Re Dashboard